Ulcerative colitis

 Like Crohn’s disease, ulcerative colitis is a chronic inflammatory bowel disease.
 Even though the symptoms such as diarrhea and abdominal pain are very similar in both diseases, there are some differences.
 Crohn’s disease is characterized by the following features:

-• The disease can affect the entire gastrointestinal tract – from mouth to anus.
+• The disease can affect the entire gastrointestinal tract – from the mouth to the anus.

-• The sites of inflammation are not related, but may occur in sections in different parts of the intestine.
-In between, there are always healthy sections of intestine.
+• The foci of inflammation are not connected, but can occur in different parts of the intestine.
+There are always healthy sections of intestine in between.

-• The inflammation usually affects all layers of the intestinal wall, not only the superficial intestinal mucosa.
-Thus, the inflammation penetrates much deeper into the intestinal layers.
+• The inflammation usually affects all layers of the intestinal wall, not just the superficial intestinal mucosa.
+The inflammation therefore penetrates much deeper into the intestinal layers.

-• In half of those affected, short-circuit connections from intestine to intestine or from intestine to skin, so-called „fistulas“, form in the course of the disease.
+• In half of those affected, short-circuit connections from bowel to bowel or from bowel to skin, so-called “fistulas”, form in the course of the disease.

 Ulcerative colitis: causes and risk factors

-• Genes: ulcerative colitis is clustered in some families.
+• Genes: Ulcerative colitis occurs more frequently in some families.
 This suggests that hereditary factors are involved.
-The risk of disease is higher for close relatives.
-However, the genetic predisposition plays a smaller role in colitis than in Crohn’s disease and is relevant for at most one in ten cases.
+The risk of contracting the disease is higher for close relatives.
+However, genetic predisposition plays a lesser role in colitis than in Crohn’s disease and is only relevant for one in ten cases.

-• Environmental factors: Researchers discuss environmental factors and improved hygiene standards as possible contributors because disease rates are climbing in Western industrialized countries and also rising sharply in countries that are adopting Western lifestyles, such as urban areas in China.
+• Environmental factors: Researchers are discussing environmental factors and improved hygiene standards as possible contributors because disease rates are climbing in Western industrialized countries and are also rising sharply in countries adopting Western lifestyles, such as in urban China.

 Symptoms of ulcerative colitis

-Ulcerative colitis can cause unpleasant symptoms during an acute flare.
+Ulcerative colitis can cause unpleasant symptoms during an acute flare-up.
 The more extensive the inflammation, the more pronounced the symptoms can be.
-Possible symptoms of ulcerative colitis:

-• Diarrhea, which is often bloody and/or mucousy
+• Diarrhea, which is often bloody and/or slimy

-• Abdominal pain or cramps, often in the left lower abdomen
+• Abdominal pain or abdominal cramps, often in the left lower abdomen

-• Frequent urge to defecate and the feeling of having to defecate, sometimes very urgently to uncontrollably
+• Frequent urge to defecate and the feeling of having to defecate, sometimes very urgently and sometimes uncontrollably

-• Nocturnal bowel movements, frequent bowel movements of up to 20 times per day
+• Nocturnal bowel movements, frequent bowel movements of up to 20 times a day

 • Loss of appetite